TREEANA/CSE416/README.md

 # CSE416
 # Problem Statement
-Client base: General consumers or restaurants that want to have a carefully selected wine list
+Target User: general consumers who want to purchase wine for a specific purpose but lack knowledge of wine.

-Problem: It is difficult for the above client base to know which wine is a good wine or how to purchase it at a lower price.
-This is because they have so much to learn to build knowledge of wine, and hiring sommeliers is quite expensive, so they have poor access to wine
+Problem: Since the target users do not know well about wine, they need experts' help to choose wine for their desired purpose.
+However, getting help from sommeliers is difficult and expensive, so access to wine could be tricky.

-Solution: If sommeliers share their knowledge with the general consumers or restaurant to increase access to wine, wouldn't this increase the popularity of wine and have a good effect on the themselves.
-We will create a website that helps sommeliers easily share their recommended wine lists and their knowledge to the public and allows general consumers or restaurants to purchase wine at low prices.
+Solution: Create a wine guide website that offers general users wine ratings and experts'(sommeliers') pairings.
+With those, target users can find a wine that suits their taste and purpose without background knowledge of wine.
 # TeamMate List
 - Dukyoung Eom
 - Hyerin Choi